kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <figcaption>Slow stroll through Chikatsuyu</figcaption>
 </figure>

-The plan: walk down to *Hongu*.
-Most people just walk from here to *Hongu*, but, supposedly, the views as you descend from *Hosshinmon-oji* are nicer than starting in *Chikatsuyu*, so we will make that bet.
+The plan: walk down to *Hongu* (本宮).
+Most people just walk straight from here, but, presumably, the views as you descend from *Hosshinmon-oji* are nicer than starting in *Chikatsuyu*, so we will make that bet.
 We'll hop on a bus to get to the trail.
 Ultimately, the destination is the same.

 <div class="asterisk">***</div>